rodneyshupe/Cookbook/Recipes/Entrees/Seafood/PacificSnapperWithBloodOrangeAndFennelEnPapillote.rst

 5. Place the parchment packet(s) on a baking sheet and bake for 15 minutes.
    Carefully transfer the packet to a plate and open it with a knife (steam will be released, so be cautious).
-6. Serve the fish directly from the parchment paper, enjoying the flavorful juices and vegetables cooked alongside.
+6. Serve the fish directly from the parchment paper, enjoying the flavourful juices and vegetables cooked alongside.